tngo012/Email-Auto-Log-in/README.md

-# Practice-new-apps
+# for practice
-Interesting apps around the world
+# fun and interesting apps